 As your children enter into their teenage years, make sure you understand the unique dental health risks they face so you can encourage smart dental habits to keep them heading down a healthy path.
 Although convincing a teenager to change habits can be challenging, this is definitely one battle well worth the time and effort.

 Start by leading by example.
 Make a point to practice good dental habits, brushing and flossing regularly, and visiting the dentist at least twice a year.

 You should also help schedule your teen’s dental checkups.
 If your teen is old enough to drive, consider scheduling both you and your teen’s appointment on the same day so you can ensure the appointment is met.
 This also gives you a chance to talk to the dentist about any concerns you may have.
 Together, you and the dentist can ensure your teen has the best chance at a healthy dental future.

 Here at Batchelor Dentistry, we offer dental care services for the entire family.
 We’re dedicated to helping teens achieve great dental health by building a lasting relationship that goes beyond just “fixing teeth.”
-Contact us to schedule an appointment for your family today.
+Schedule an appointment for your family today.